Azure/communication-ui-library/docs/references/beta-only-features.md

 This is especially useful because `rush build` may hide detailed errors upon failure.

-The only exception is `rush update` for stable flavor.
+The only exception is `rush update`.
 There is a separate command to update dependencies for stable flavored build:

 ```bash
 rush update:stable